table of contents

 Whilst many documents that are issued with the apostille have been ‘notarised’ before the document is legalised it is not always necessary.

 When a notary signs a document, they should also add their embossing stamp.
-In England, Wales and Northern Ireland, this is essential when obtaining an apostille.
-Scottish notaries do not have to stamp documents, but many do.
+In England, Wales and Northern Ireland it is essential the notary also embosses the document with their official seal before we can obtain the apostille certificate.
+Scottish notaries are not required to stamp documents, but many do.